danelahman/haskell-coop/README.md

 and [Andrej Bauer](http://www.andrej.com).
-Interested readers should check out a recent draft [Runners in action](https://arxiv.org/abs/1910.11629) that develops the theoretical underpinnings, presents a core calculus for programming with runners that Haskell-Coop implements, and discusses various example uses of runners.
+Interested readers should check out a recent draft [Runners in action](https://arxiv.org/abs/1910.11629) that develops the theoretical underpinnings, presents a core calculus for programming with runners that the Haskell-Coop library implements, and discusses various example uses of runners.

 For general background reading on algebraic effects and handlers, we recommend the lecture notes [What is algebraic about algebraic effects and handlers?](https://arxiv.org/abs/1807.05923).